sidharth178/datasciencecoursera/Exploratory Data Analysis/README.md

 ## Introduction

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+The data used in this assignment are from this the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a> is very popular repository for machine learning(ML) datasets. we will be using the "Individual household electric power consumption Data Set" which is available on the course website:

+## Datasets

-* <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]
+ <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

+##Descriptions

-* <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+  Measurements of the electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

-The following descriptions of the 9 variables in the dataset are taken from the <a href="https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption">UCI web site</a>:
+The 9 variables in the dataset for the following descriptions of are available here

+the <a href="https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption">UCI
+web site</a>: